marco-luzzara/floor-cleaner/report.md

 ### Sending Protocol

-In order for the map to be correctly interpreted by the Nucleo board, data are transmitted using a simple but quite efficient protocol.
-These are, in order, the sent bytes:
+In order for the map to be correctly interpreted by the Nucleo board, data are transmitted as bytes in the following order:

 1. The character `&`, which represents the start (and the end) of the data flow
 2. The number of rows in the map